hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="The application running on an abstract collection of resources." >}}

-This philosophical shift --- [from managing *servers* to running *services* ideally][borg-omega-kubernetes] --- is precisely the promise of container technology like Docker and cluster orchestration frameworks like Kubernetes.
+This philosophical shift --- [from *managing servers* to *running services* ideally][borg-omega-kubernetes] --- is precisely the promise of container technology like Docker and cluster orchestration frameworks like Kubernetes.

 ## So how exactly do Docker and Kubernetes help?

-*What is Kubernetes?*

-It's a container orchestration framework that takes "containerised applications" and schedules them systematically on clusters.
+You can think of ([Docker][docker]) containers as [fat static binaries][container-perspective] of your apps.
+They bundle your application code, the underlying libraries and all the necessary bits your app needs to run into a convenient bundle --- one that can be run on a thin layer directly over the Linux kernel.
+What this means in practice is that you can take this container and run it on different versions of Linux distributions, or entirely different Linux distributions and everything works seamlessly.

+By forming an atomic unit that can be built, tested and run anywhere, containers raise your level of concern above the specifics of the operating system, allowing you to focus on your app.
+Furthermore, containers also offer resource isolation, meaning that if two containers are running side by side, each can only see and do what they're supposed to.

+Once you've managed to build containers for different components of your app (as you'll see in the demo below), the only remaining step is to run them systematically on clusters and get them talking to each other.

+[Kubernetes][kubernetes] is an open source system for managing clusters and deploying "containerised" applications.
+Kubernetes abstracts the underlying hardware (of your cloud provider or on-premises cluster), and presents a simple API that puts you in control.
+You send this API some declarative state, e.g. "I'd like three copies of my Django app container running, please," and it ensures that the appropriate containers are scheduled on the nodes of your cluster.
+Furthermore, it monitors the situation and ensures that this state is maintained, allowing it to be robust to arbitrary changes in the system.

+Kubernetes works by having agents that sit on each node of your cluster, that allow for things like running Docker containers (*docker daemon*), making sure the desired state is maintained (*kubelet*) and that the containers can talk to each other (*kube-proxy*).

 {{< figure src="/images/writing/kubernetes-django/kubernetes-architecture.svg" title="The architecture of Kubernetes." >}}

-*What's a containerised application?*

-It's a piece of software --- like your Django app --- that's been packaged together along with its underlying requirements and related data into one convenient bundle, called a *container*.

-Some people tend to describe containers as lightweight virtual machines, but I prefer to think of them as [fat static binaries][container-perspective] of apps.
-They form an atomic unit that can be built, tested and run anywhere as many times as needed.
-Furthermore, containers also offer resource isolation, meaning that if two containers are running side by side, each can only see and do what they're supposed to.

-*What's Docker?*

-Docker is an umbrella term covering a lot of disparate things, but for the purposes of this article, it's a really popular [container format][docker-containers].
-(And it's going to feature prominently in the example that I assure you we're soon going to get to.)

-> "Building management APIs around containers rather than machines shifts the *primary key* of the data center from machine to application."

-If we were to "containerise" the pieces of our application and run them in a replicated way on our cluster, we get the ability to *scale* our app with load.
-(If this happens automatically, all the better.)
-If we were further able to monitor and heal these containers (again, thinking of each one as one process of a static binary) ruch that if they stopped for whatever reason (e.g. if the underlying hardware died), they'd cleanly be restarted elsewhere, we'd then have a system that would be *reliable*.

-Kubernetes offers a user-friendly API that allows us to do just this.

-It contains the following pieces

-(A) To achieve our twin goals of scalability and resiliency, we're going to follow a simple pattern:

-1. We break up our Django application into atomic units that can be easily built, tested and run anywhere.

-2. We run multiple copies each kind of unit behind a corresponding load balancer.

-This becomes hard because what about load balancer ip discovery etc., making sure your replicas are running etc.?
-Container techologies like Docker (or offer) Rocket a plan for the first point, while Kubernetes offers a plan for the second.

-If this seems a bit abstract, let's imagine what a non-trivial webapp involving Django might look like: (probably goes to (A)):

-* A Postgresql database serving as the core persistence tier.
-* Memcached providing caching to prevent …
-* Django + uwsgi …

-Now, it's of course possible to run all this and more on a single Linux server, and it is … but how would you scale the pieces independently?
-E.g., how can you greatly increase the computational capacity provided by Celery without getting a larger and larger box (whose resources aren't touched by the other components)?
-Furthermore, what happens when this one server goes down for whatever reason?

-… (That business from above that started this section gets moved here)

-To simplify this story, we have an app that looks like the following, or the classic Django app:

-database <-> django (uwsgi) <-> nginx <-> users

-Adding more pieces to this puzzle is left as an exercise for the reader.
-Please submit pull-requests to the original repo. if you work some of these out.

-Break your Django ++ app into pieces (and containerise them).
-Replace each individual piece with a load-balancer encompassing a collection that you can replication manage.
+To get a better feeling for all this, let's look at a practical example.

-## Practical example on GKE
+## Practical example on Google Container Engine

 This repository contains code and notes to get a sample Django application running on a Kubernetes cluster.
 It is meant to go along